SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-23.md

 So instead of giving -i inventory -e user_name -e password to the command, we can put this is ansible.cfg and command usage is "ansible-playbook -e component=mongodb main.yaml"

 ### Templates in roles
 Is a jinja2 format, it is like ansible variable you can submit variable in catalogue.service file moved to the template and given {{MONGODB_HOST}}, so now this has become template, it is same as copy module.

+### Handlers in roles
 Handlers, for example if a configuration file is changed then we need to restart the nginx, but what handlers will do is sometimes you want a task to run only when any changes are done in the machine(config_file), for example you may want to restart a service if a task updates the configuration of that service, but not if the configuration is unchanged, for this we use "notify", why we use this